-The use of multi-county areas for focus group sampling necessitated stratifying the frame by the county groups.
+The use of 3-county areas for focus group sampling necessitated stratifying the frame by the county groups.
 A stratified sample is one in which records in the total sample are distinguished by relevant characteristics to create strata, and the records are then sampled from within the strata.
-The five multi-county areas were used as strata for this project, and samples were drawn from within each area.
+The five three-county areas will be used as strata for this project, and samples will be drawn from within each area.